Norway extends period for buying F-35 fighter jets

 The ministry said it had asked parliament to approve the purchase of six planes to be delivered in 2017, one year earlier than previously planned, but it would also take longer to complete the remaining purchases.

-Extending the period for the biggest weapons procurement ever for the Nordic country will bring the program’s total cost to 62.6 billion crowns ($10.65 billion) in 2013 crowns rather than 60 billion crowns in 2012 terms.
+As a result of extending the period, the total cost of the programme, the biggest weapons procurement ever for the Nordic country, will amount to 62.6 billion crowns ($10.65 billion) in 2013 crowns rather than 60 billion crowns in 2012 terms.

-But stretching out the period will lessen a burden on the annual defense budget.
-Norway will buy six planes each year for eight years, instead of 12 planes each year for four years.
+But stretching out the period will lessen a burden on the annual defence budget as Norway will buy six planes each year for eight years, instead of 12 planes each year for four years.

-Lockheed welcomed the news as a vote of confidence in the F-35 program and said it would result in “long term economic benefits” for Norway given the participation of Norwegian companies in planned jet production.

-“We will work closely with the government to accommodate Norway’s decision and support their plan to continue purchasing aircraft beyond the first four training aircraft funded in 2012,” said Lockheed spokesman Michael Rein.

 The first four F-35s ordered last year are expected to stay in the United States for training purposes, and the first new fighter planes out of the latest order are due to arrive in Norway in 2017.